thahirahh/GovTechSWE/README.md

 5. Compile the files using the following commands: javac BalanceExpense.java BalanceExpenseTest.java BalanceExpenseInputTest.java
 6. There are two scenarios:
-   a) To run predefined tests with hardcoded expenses, execute:
+- To run predefined tests with hardcoded expenses, execute: java BalanceExpenseTest
-     java BalanceExpenseTest
-   b) To input expenses interactively, execute:
+- To input expenses interactively, execute: java BalanceExpenseInputTest
-     java BalanceExpenseInputTest
 __________________________________________________________________________________________________